34 Most Common SoapUI Interview Questions and Answers

 • What extent of groovy scripting was used?

-And so on…Answers to these questions are situation/experience based, so there is no one fit-for-all solution.
+Answers to these questions are situation/experience based, so there is no one fit-for-all solution.

-However, the following are a list of SoapUI Web Services interview questions that are general, your typical “viva voce, aka oral examination” format questions that do come up in an interview when the interviewer is trying to assess your functional and foundational SoapUI knowledge.
+However, the following are a list of SoapUI Web Services interview questions that are general, your typical “viva voce, aka oral examination” format questions that can come up in an interview when the interviewer is trying to assess your functional and foundational SoapUI knowledge.

 34 Common SoapUI Interview Questions and Answers